Skip to main content

 • <client_secret>: Enter the password/secret for the client ID.

 • <up to 4 name column names>: Enter the names of the column(s) in the input table to be used for the “name” element.
-Each column name should be enclosed in double quotes.
+Each input table column name should be enclosed in double quotes.
 Enter a maximum of 4 name columns.
 If entering multiple column names, separate the column names with commas.

 • <up to 7 address column names>: Enter the names of the column(s) in the input table to be used for the “address” element.
-Each column name should be enclosed in double quotes.
+Each input table column name should be enclosed in double quotes.
 Enter a maximum of 7 address columns.
 If entering multiple column names, separate the column names with commas.

 • <city column>: Enter the name of the column to be used for the “city” element.